libpfasst/LibPFASST/docs/source/parameters.rst

      ! --  run options  (should be set before pfasst_run is called) logical :: Vcycle = .true.         !!  decides if Vcycles are done logical :: use_pysdc_V = .false.   !!  decides if Vcycles are done
      logical :: sweep_at_conv = .false. !!  decides if one final sweep after convergence is done logical :: Finterp = .false.       !!
 True if transfer functions operate on rhs logical :: use_LUq = .true.        !!
 True if LU type implicit matrix is used logical :: use_Sform = .false.     !!
 True if Qmat type of stepping is used integer :: taui0 = -99             !! iteration cutoff for tau inclusion

      ! -- RK and Parareal options
-     logical :: use_sdc_sweeper =.true.  !! decides if SDC sweeper is used (can be turned off for pure parareal) logical :: use_rk_stepper = .false. !! decides if RK steps are used instead of the sweeps integer :: nsteps_rk(PF_MAXLEVS)=3  !! number of runge-kutta steps per time step logical :: RK_pred = .false.        !!  true if the coarse level is initialized with Runge-Kutta instead of PFASST
+     logical :: use_sdc_sweeper =.true.   !! decides if SDC sweeper is used logical :: use_rk_stepper = .false.  !! decides if RK steps are used instead of the sweeps integer :: nsteps_rk(PF_MAXLEVS)=-1  !! number of runge-kutta steps per time step integer :: rk_order(PF_MAXLEVS)=-1   !! order of runge-kutta method per level integer :: rk_nstages(PF_MAXLEVS)=-1 !! number of runge-kutta stages per level logical :: RK_pred = .false.         !!  true if the coarse level is initialized with Runge-Kutta instead of PFASST

      ! -- misc
      logical :: debug = .false.          !!
 If true, debug diagnostics are printed

      ! -- controller for the results
      logical :: save_residuals = .true.  !!
 Will save residuals every time they are set logical :: save_delta_q0 = .true.   !!
 Will save change in initial condition
      logical :: save_errors  = .true.    !!
 Will save errors, but set_error must be called externally
-     integer :: save_timings  = 2        !!
+     logical :: save_json = .true.       !!
+Will save a jason file of run parameters integer :: save_timings  = 2        !!
 0=none, 1=total only, 2=all, 3=all and echo
+     integer :: save_solutions  = 0      !!
+0=none, 1=end, 2=all time steps, 3=all iterations

 Mandatory level parameters